nikomatsakis/rusty-peg/README.md

 changes I might make in the future:

 - Write a lot more tests; the test suite is far from exhaustive :)
-- Remove the need for the comma operator; this is blocked on a bug in rustc which has been fixed but not yet made it out to a stable release
 - Separate construction of the *parser* from construction of the cache.
 - Perhaps have the macro generate helper functions to do the parser so the user has to write less annoying stuff to invoke the parser.